akhilchibber/Deforestation-Detection/README.md

+## Getting Started
+To get started with this project:

+1. Clone this repository to your local machine.
+2. Ensure you have Jupyter Notebook installed and running.
+3. Install the required dependencies.
+4. Download the "Amazon Rainforest Deforestation Dataset" and place it in the designated directory.
+5. Open and run six different Jupyter Notebooks to train and evaluate the model.

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: